-SITUATION IMMEDIATE ACTION INVESTIGATION NOTIFICATION OF PARENTS NOTIFICATION OF POLICE DEPOSITION OF SUBSTANCE DISCIPLINE REHABILITATION 7.
+SITUATION IMMEDIATE ACTION INVESTIGATION NOTIFICATION OF POLICE DEPOSITION OF SUBSTANCE DISCIPLINE REHABILITATION 7.
 A student is caught distributing drugs.
-Staff member will escort student to the administrator's office or summon the administrator who will confiscate the drug.
-Administrator will request student to empty pockets and/or purse.
+Staff member will escort studentto the administrator's office or summon the administrator who will confiscate the drug.
+Administrator will request student to emptypockets and/or purse.
 The student's person, locker, desk and personal property will be searched.
-If HS Student, the Administrator will contact the parents immediately and arrange a meeting.
-If possible parents will come to school immediately.
 Required See #4 Immediate exclusion and consideration of expulsion.
 Refer to SAT.
-Request student be assessed by a licensed drug and alcohol facility and comply with their recommendations 8.
+Request student be assessed by a licensed drug and alcohol facility and comply with their recommendation 8.
 A student is caught again in possession, use, or under the influence of drugs or alcohol.
-Staff member will escort student to the administrator's office or summon the administrator Administrator will confiscate the drug and request that the student empty pockets and/or purse.
-The student's person, locker, desk and all personal property will be searched If HS Student, the administrator will contact the parents immediately and arrange a meeting.
-If possible, parents will come to school immediately.
-Required See #4 Immediate exclusion and consideration of expulsion.
+Staff member will escort studentto the administrator's office or summon the administrator Administrator will confiscate the drug and request that the student empty pockets and/or purse.
+The student's person, locker, desk andall personal property will be searched Required See #4 Immediate exclusion and consideration of expulsion.
 Refer to SAT.
-Request student be assessed by a licensed drug and alcohol facility and comply with their recommendations 9.
-A part-time student is caught distributing drugs, or possesses, uses, or is under the influence of drugs or alcohol at a school-related activity on or off school property.
-Follow #3 or #4 Follow #4 Follow #4 Required Follow # 4 Informal hearing.
-If informal hearing substantiates allegation student is terminated and sending school administrator is notified.
-To be determined by sendin school.
-10. A post-secondary full or part-time student is caught distributing drugs, or possesses, uses, or is under the influence of drugs or alcohol at a school-related activity on or off school property.
-Follow #4 Follow #4 Yes, if student is less than 18 years old.
-Required Follow #4 Informal hearing.
-If informal hearing substantiates allegation student is terminated.
+Request student be assessed by a licensed drug and alcohol facility and comply with their recommendation 9.
+A part-time studentis caught distributing drugs, or possesses, uses, or is under the influence of drugs or alcohol at a school- related activity on or off school property.
+Follow #3 or #4 Follow #4 Required Follow # 4 Informal hearing.
+If informal hearing substantiates allegation student isterminated.
+Does not apply 10.
+A post-secondary full or part-time student is caught distributing drugs, or possesses, uses, or is under the influence ofdrugs or alcohol at a school- related activityon or off school property.
+Follow #4 Follow #4 Required Follow #4 Informal hearing.
+If informal hearing substantiates allegation student isterminated.
 Does not apply 11.
-A non-student is caught distributing drugs, or possesses, uses, or is under the influence of drugs or alcohol at a school-related activity on or off school property.
-Follow #4 By police By police Required By police Does not apply Does not apply
+A non-student is caught distributing drugs, or possesses, uses, or is under the influence of drugs or alcohol at a school- related activity on or off college property.
+Follow #4 By police Required By police Does not apply Does not apply

-\ Any confiscated substance or paraphernalia will be sealed, documented, and submitted to the police for analysis and possible use in further proceedings.
+Any confiscated substance or paraphernalia will be sealed, documented, and submitted to the police for analysis and possible use in further proceedings.
 The administrator will give the student a signed, dated receipt and will obtain a signed, dated receipt from the police.

-SECTION 10: Health Office Policies and Safety Procedures
+SECTION 10: BTEC Health Office Policies and Safety Procedures